 If you want ideas about how to apply flow to your life the way top athletes do, then this is your book.
 As a journalist, Kotler has spent considerable time talking with top performers and distilling their insights into actionable items for the rest of us.
-He and his business partner also head up the Flow Genome Project.

 By Steven Kotler and Jamie Wheal

 This book brings together what researchers are discovering about the connection between psychology, neurobiology, technology, and pharmacology.
 The objective is to show everyday people how to harness the knowledge gained in those fields and apply it to our lives.

 By His Holiness the Dalai Lama and Howard C. Cutler, M.D.

 This is the book that started all conversations about happiness and is a “go-to” read in the field of positive psychology.
 If you want a better understanding of how to deal with anxiety, insecurity, anger, and discouragement, this is your book.

 By Cal Newport

 - Deep Work: Rules for focused success in a distracted world (Amazon)